akhodakivskiy/VimFx/documentation/api.md

 - name: `String`.
 The name used when accessing the command via `vimfx.modes[options.mode].commands[options.name]`.
-It is also used for the pref used to store the shortcuts for the command:
+It is also used for the option name (preference key) used to store the shortcuts for the command:
   `` `custom.mode.${options.mode}.${options.name}` ``.
 - description: `String`.
-Shown in the Keyboard Shortcuts help dialog and VimFx’s settings page in the Add-ons Manager.
+Shown in the Keyboard Shortcuts help dialog and VimFx’s options page in the Add-ons Manager.
 - mode: `String`.
 Defaults to `'normal'`.
 The mode to add the command to.
 The value has to be one of the keys of [`vimfx.modes`].
 - category: `String`.
 Defaults to `'misc'` for Normal mode and `''`